ichauchcc/Benchmarking_HPC/Gadi_FastqtoVCF_SIH_workflow.md

 ## 🔁 To Do Next

-- Add GATK/DeepVariant variant calling steps
+- Add DeepVariant variant calling steps
 - Add downstream filtering and annotation
-- Create `.pbs` scripts for each step

 ---